- Aesthetic Challenges

 - Sustainable O&M Practices

 Last updated: 11-10-2015

 "There is no separation of utility and beauty.
 You cannot determine where a tree stops being beautiful and starts becoming utilitarian."
 Richard Neutra

 A successfully designed building has been compared to a beautiful symphony.
 The parts of a building, like individual instruments in an orchestra, have the capacity to make up a whole that is greater than if they were played alone.
 Imagine, for instance, that an office space had a beautifully designed interior and state-of-the-art furniture and computer equipment, but could not be heated and cooled properly.
 The lack of adequate climate control would be as apparent as if a loud "off-key" note were played during a symphony.

 Centre Georges Pompidou in Paris, France was designed by Italian architect Renzo Piano, British architect Richard Rogers, and Italian architect Gianfranco Franchini and completed in 1977.
 It was a bold change in design to expose a skeleton of brightly colored tubes for mechanical systems on the building's exterior.

 Like musical instruments, building systems, materials, and products incorporated into a design must be "integrated" in a supporting way to create a unified whole that achieves the desired functional purpose.
 See 'Whole Building' Design Approach.

 An integrated solution results from a methodical design approach that considers the characteristics and properties of each system or product, its role in the greater whole of the design, and its needs for installation, coordination with other building systems and O&M serviceability.
-For example, the selection of a ceiling light fixture has implications that must be considered in terms of light as well as energy use, heat, noise, and radiation.
+For example, the selection of a ceiling light fixture has implications that must be considered in terms of aesthetics and light as well as energy use, heat, noise, and radiation.
 An integrated design team will: